 With the new Samsung Galaxy S5 set to be released in March, all eyes are on the Korean based company for what’s to come for the new generation of devices.
 After doing some digging, Korean Intellectual Property Rights Information Service (KPRIS) was able to uncover patent documents that offer some fresh details about the new phones.

-Among the new developments showcased in the filings is a new feature called “Hot Corners,” which comes as part of Samsung’s efforts to make its larger screens easier to navigate.
-With the overall size of smartphones growing (Samsung’s Galaxy Mega has one of the biggest screens on the market, at 6.3 inches), the company has been looking for new ways improve ease of use.
+Among the new developments showcased in the filings is a new feature called “Hot Corners,” which comes as part of Samsung’s efforts to make its Read the rest

 Los Angeles – A recently filed patent provides a snapshot of what might be on the horizon for Apple’s next generation of devices.
 The new technology, which is referenced in a patent that was granted last week, surrounds the sensors features in the touch pads of Apple products.
 The patent is exciting news for the multitude of Apple fans eagerly awaiting the next line of MacBook devices, which have been the subject of less patent filings when compared to Apple’s other devices like the iPad and iPhone.